-Acetone, despite being a common product in many households, is a rather dangerous chemical.
-If it is not disposed of correctly, it can cause some pretty serious damage.
+Despite being a common standard in many households, Acetone is a rather dangerous chemical.
+If it is not disposed of correctly, it can cause some pretty severe damage.

 Acetone needs to be disposed of properly.
-Small amounts of contaminated rags or cotton balls can be thrown in the trash, but larger amounts or acetone containers need to be taken to a hazardous waste disposal facility.
+Small amounts of contaminated rags or cotton balls can be thrown in the trash, but more significant amounts or acetone containers must be taken to a hazardous waste disposal facility.

-On this page, we want to walk through absolutely everything that you need to know about acetone and, perhaps more importantly, how you can dispose of it in the safest possible way.
+On this page, we want to walk through absolutely everything you need to know about Acetone and, perhaps more importantly, how to dispose of it safely.

 What is Acetone?

 Acetone is a solvent.
-It is incredibly common in many products around the home.
+It is widespread in many products around the home.
 For example, it is often found in certain wood varnishes and stains.

 It is used as a paint stripper.
 It is even used in some adhesives.

-However, most people will be familiar with acetone through nail-polish remover.
-That product is pretty much just acetone with a small amount isopropyl alcohol mixed into it (also dangerous!)
+However, most people will be familiar with Acetone through nail-polish remover.
+That product is just Acetone with a small amount of isopropyl alcohol mixed into it (also dangerous!)

 How Dangerous is Acetone?